workos/node-example-applications/node-audit-logs-example/README.md

-# Node.js Example App with MFA powered by WorkOS
+# Node.js Example App with Audit Logs powered by WorkOS

-An example Node application demonstrating how to use the [WorkOS MFA API](https://workos.com/docs/mfa/guide) using the [Node SDK](https://github.com/workos/workos-node) to authenticate users.
+An example Node.js application demonstrating how to use the [WorkOS Node.js SDK](https://github.com/workos/workos-node) to send and retrieve Audit Log events.
+This app is not meant to show a real-world example of an Audit Logs implementation, but rather to show concrete examples of how events can be sent using the Node.js SDK.

 ## Prerequisites